 Are you thinking about purchasing a condominium?
 While condos have a lot of benefits, the process to get a mortgage to purchase a condo can be confusing and arduous.
 Condo mortgages are much more complex than a mortgage for a single-family home, because the lender must take the entire condo project into account.

 If you are buying a condo, you have a lot to think about regarding a mortgage.
-So in this article, we focus on the most common types of condo projects, new and established, as we review condo mortgages relating to Freddie Mac requirements.
+So in this article, we focus on the most common types of condo projects, new and established, as we review one of the most affordable mortgages Freddie Mac offers.

 Overview of Condominium Unit Mortgages